Philippe734/EdgeAction/README.md

 ## Execute command when right clic on edge of screen for Linux

+Use mouse gesture to take control of your Linux.
 You can set upto 4 commands.

 ## Some examples